ethereum/kzg-ceremony-specs/docs/sequencer/queueStrategy.md

 - there is no contribution in progress (i.e. the previous participant finished contributing), or
 - the currently selected participant failed to produce a contribution by the deadline (see [Participant Lifecycle](../participant/lifecycle.md)).

-Contributors who stop calling `/lobby/try_contribute` (as detected by the sequencer) may not rejoin at a later stage.
+Participants who stop calling `/lobby/try_contribute` (as detected by the sequencer) will be able to rejoin at a later stage provided they haven't attempted a contribution before.
 Contributors may contribute only once.
 Individuals will not be prevented from rejoining under a different ID, subject to passing the anti-sybil tests.

 Submissions for all sub-ceremonies will be collected and submitted together.
 A valid contribution requires all 4 contributions to pass validity tests.
 (See [transcript JSON Schema spec](../../apiSpec/transcriptSchema.json)).